-A. For each pedestrian or traffic stop in which a citation is issued and for each arrest resulting from such pedestrian or traffic stops, an officer involved in the stop shall collect the following information on the citation:
+- A. For each pedestrian or traffic stop in which a citation is issued and for each arrest resulting from such pedestrian or traffic stops, an officer involved in the stop shall collect the following information on the citation: - 1.
+Information identifying the race or ethnicity of the person detained.
+The following codes will be used to identify the individual's race: